Jack Wilson (shortstop): Seattle Mariners

-In November 2009, Jack Wilson re-signed with the Seattle Mariners for 2-years, $10 million.
+In November 2009, Jack Wilson re-signed with the Seattle Mariners for two years and $10 million.

 Atlanta Braves

-2011 season

 On August 31, 2011, Wilson was traded to the Atlanta Braves for a player to be named later.

-On January 13, 2012, the Braves announced they re-signed him to a 1-year 1M plus 500K bonuses for games played.
+On January 13, 2012, the Braves announced they had re-signed him to a 1-year $1 million contract plus 500K bonuses for games played.
 On August 31, 2012, the Braves released Wilson.

-Retirement

 Wilson announced his retirement on September 25, 2012.

 Coaching career

-Wilson was the head coach at his alma mater, Thousand Oaks High School, from 2017 to 2021 where he went 98-30-1.
+Wilson was the head coach at his alma mater, Thousand Oaks High School, from 2017 to 2021 where he went 98–30–1.

-He has held several positions coaching national amateur talent with USA Baseball.
+He has held several positions coaching amateur players with USA Baseball.

-Wilson was named the hitting coach for the Mankato MoonDogs for the 2021 season.
+Wilson was the hitting coach for the Mankato MoonDogs for the 2021 season.

-Wilson was named an assistant coach at Grand Canyon University on July 10, 2022, under new Lopes head coach Gregg Wallis.
+Wilson was named an assistant coach at Grand Canyon University on July 10, 2022, under new head coach Gregg Wallis.
+Wilson stepped down from the role on June 30, 2023.

+Wilson was named the head coach of Greeneville Flyboys for the 2024 season and returned to the Appalachian League team in 2025.

 Personal

 Jack married his wife Julie in 1999.
-The couple has three children: Jacob, Jaidyn Faith and Jersi Grace.

-Jacob plays baseball at Grand Canyon and was a 2022 Golden Spikes Award semifinalist and a member of the USA Baseball Collegiate National Team.
+They have three children.
+Their son Jacob plays in MLB for the Athletics.